 5. UNESCO-Von Bern

-There is a charming historical site to see in Bern; UNESCO-Von Bern, also known as UNESCO-Altstadt von Bern.
-A bit of a mouthful, but I promise, that wasn’t always its name, but visit the Old City of Bern to see why this immaculately preserved medieval city earned its UNESCO Heritage status, as perhaps the most unrivaled gem in UNESCO’s annals.
+There is a charming historical site in Bern, UNESCO-Von Bern, also known as UNESCO-Altstadt von Bern.
+It’s a bit of a mouthful, but I promise that wasn’t always its name.
+However, visit the Old City of Bern to see why this immaculately preserved medieval city earned its UNESCO World Heritage Site status as perhaps the most unrivaled gem in UNESCO’s annals.

 How Old Bern grew can be seen in the location and layout of the city’s structures, streets, and squares.
-It has wide scenic streets for market purposes, a regular division of built sections, subdivided into narrow and deep parcels, much like modern city blocks.
+It has wide scenic roads for market purposes and a regular division of built sections, subdivided into narrow and deep parcels, much like modern city blocks.

 The Old City of Bern is an excellent example of a city that has preserved its medieval urban structures while adapting to the more complex functions of a modern city over time.